 - EIC Inventors (as discussed above) will have the necessary royalty-free indefinite access rights to the results for the purpose of further development and exploitation, unless the EIC Awardee provides support to the EIC inventor to exploit the results.
 The EIC Inventor must inform the EIC Awardee in due time before any exploitation activity they intend to undertake, and report to it on the implementation.
-If the EIC Awardee considers that the exploitation activity could negatively affect its own exploitation activities, it may request the EIC to suspend the EIC Inventor’s access rights.
+If the EIC Awardee considers that the exploitation activity could negatively affect its own exploitation activities, it may directly suspend these access rights of the EIC Inventor.

 - EIC Awardees must report on any exploitation activity on both periodic basis and on-demand basis.